Angolan War of Independence: Beginning of the conflict

 On 13 May, the units from the Metropole start to move to Northern Angola, to occupy strategic positions.
 Until June, Army units were positioned in Damba, Sanza Pombo, São Salvador do Congo and Cuimba, while Fuzileiros (Marines) occupied Tomboco.
 Due to the blocked roads, destroyed bridges and ambushes, the movement of the units was slow, with the Portuguese forces suffering numerous casualties.
 After occupying these positions, the Portuguese units initiated the gradual re-occupation of the areas controlled by the UPA.

 In June, Air Force General Augusto Venâncio Deslandes was appointed Governor-General of Angola, replacing Silva Tavares.
 General António Libório was replaced by General Carlos Silva Freire in the role of commander of the 3rd Military Region (commander of land forces of Angola).
-General Silva Freire would maintain prerogatives of joint Commander-in-Chief until September, when Venâncio Deslandes was also appointed Commander-in-Chief of the Armed Forces of Angola, accumulating this role with that of Governor-General.
+General Silva Freire would maintain prerogatives of joint Commander-in-Chief until September, when Venâncio Deslandes was also appointed Commander-in-Chief of the Armed Forces of Angola, in addition to his position of Governor-General.

 Portuguese Air Force Dornier DO-27 in Nambuangongo in 1962.

-On 10 July, the Portuguese forces initiate its first major operation of the conflict, this being Operation Viriato (Viriathus), aimed at re-conquering the town of Nambuangongo, in the Dembos forest, which had been proclaimed by UPA as its capital.
+On 10 July, the Portuguese forces initiate its first major operation of the conflict – Operation Viriato (Viriathus).
+Its goal was to reconquor Nambuangongo, in the Dembos forest, which had been proclaimed by UPA as its capital.
 The operation was still planned as a conventional-type maneuver, with Caçadores battalions 96 and 114 and Cavalry Squadron 149 converging in Nambuangongo through three axes of attack, with the support of artillery, engineering and air forces.
 On 9 August, the vanguard of the Battalion 96 of Lieutenant-Colonel Armando Maçanita finally arrived and re-occupied Nambuagongo.
-In their advance, the three military units suffer 75 casualties, including 21 dead.
+In their advance, the three military units suffered 75 casualties, including 21 dead.

-The Portuguese forces focused in the re-occupation of the village of Quipedro, in order to eliminate the rebellious forces in the area and to cut off their flight from Nambuangongo to the North, as a follow-up of Operation Viriato.
-For this, they began Operation Nema, which included the first airborne assault in combat of the Portuguese military history.
-The operation was carried through between 11 and 21 August, with the 1st Company of the recently created Paratroopers Battalion 21 of Angola jumping by parachute over the target, after preparation air strikes.
-The rebels were taken by surprise, with the paratroopers being able to occupy Quipedro almost without resistance.
-They then built an improvised runway and waited for the arriving of Cavalry Squadron 149 that was advancing by land from Nambuangongo.
+The Portuguese forces concentrated on re‑occupying the village of Quipedro, aiming to eliminate rebel units in the area and block their retreat northward from Nambuangongo, as a continuation of Operation Viriato.
+To achieve this, they launched Operation Nema, which marked the Portuguese military’s first airborne combat assault.
+Conducted between 11 and 21 August, the operation involved the 1st Company of the newly formed Paratroopers Battalion 21 of Angola, who parachuted onto the target following preparatory air strikes.
+The rebels were taken by surprise, allowing the paratroopers to secure Quipedro with minimal resistance.
+Afterward, they constructed an improvised runway and awaited the arrival of Cavalry Squadron 149, advancing overland from Nambuangongo.